-One additional aspect that is usually overlooked when choosing an outsourcing location and more specially when defining your outsourcing partner, is the cultural difference between countries and companies.
-Let me elaborate a little bit more on this.
+An additional aspect often overlooked when choosing an outsourcing location and, more specially, when defining your outsourcing partner is the cultural difference between countries and companies.
+Let me elaborate a little bit more on this…

 The Cultural Barrier Challenge:

-Cultural barriers can be evident, or much subtler, such as when, “We may have problems implementing this” may actually be a polite way of saying, “We cannot do this…” or “I don’t have a clue on how to do this”
+Cultural barriers can be evident or subtle, such as when “We may have problems implementing this” may actually be a polite way of saying “We cannot do this…” or “I don’t have a clue on how to do this.”

-Other cultural barriers arise when finer points or nuances are misunderstood due to thinking within a different framework, specially when project failures or problems occur, and the need to communicate setbacks arise.
+Other cultural barriers arise when finer point sare misunderstood due to thinking within a different framework, especially when project failures or problems occur and the need to communicate setbacks arises.

-Many of our clients have had previous experience working with countries in the other side of the world and the cultural part has been an issue that occasionally have created unforeseen problems that are hard to solve.
-In some cases, asking questions is seen as something “bad” from the provider side, or “a disrespect to the client who is explaining requirements”.
-Same thing when saying “no” is the best answer.
+Many of our clients have had previous experience working with countries on the other side of the world.
+The culture is an issue that occasionally created unforeseen problems that were hard to solve.
+In some cases, asking questions is seen as something “bad” from the provider side, or “a disrespect to the client who is explaining requirements.”
+The same thing can also happen when saying “no” is the best answer.

-In an outsourcing model where we are working together but physically separated, most of the times there’s no time to manage this type of things, specially if we are talking about agile custom software development, or agile application maintenance.
-The more straight forward the communication is (of course in a professional and respectful environment), and the quicker we cut to the chase, the better.
+In an outsourcing model where we are working together but physically separated, there is no time to manage this type of thing, especially if we are talking about Agile custom software development or Agile application maintenance.
+The more straightforward the communication (in a professional and respectful environment), the quicker we can cut to the chase.

-It is what we call the “Tico Touch” (“Tico” is a colloquial term for a native of Costa Rica) that represents our way of doing business, the friendliness, the openness to communicate effectively, the transparency we strive for in business relationships, and the understanding of the value we need and we want to add to be competitive.
+This is what we call the “Tico Touch” (“Tico” is a colloquial term for a Costa Rica native).
+It represents our way of doing business — the friendliness, the openness to communicate effectively, the transparency we strive for in business relationships, and the understanding of value add to be competitive.

 I invite you to give it a try!